-Therecassata Sicilian it's a cake traditional basedricotta cheese, sponge cake, royal pasta and candied fruit, and is among the most famous, together with cannoli, sweets of the island.
+The Sicilian cassata is a traditional cake made with ricotta cheese, sponge cake, marzipan and candied fruit, and is among the most famous sweets of the island, together with the cannolo.

-According to tradition, one night a shepherd decided to mix sheep's milk ricotta with sugar, and called this dessert quas'at (basin), from the name of the bowl in which the dough was contained.sto.
+According to tradition, one night a shepherd decided to mix sheep's milk ricotta with sugar, and he called this dessert "quas'at" ("basin"), from the name of the bowl in which the dough was contained.

-The colorful variant now known to the general public is the result of an evolution that continued in the Norman era with the invention, at the Martorana convent in Palermo, of the royal pasta (or martorana pasta), based on almond flour.
+The colorful variant known to the general public today is the result of an evolution that continued in the Norman era with the invention, at the Martorana convent in Palermo, of marzipan marzipan, made from almond flour.

-Initially the cassata was a product of the great confectionery tradition of the Sicilian nuns and was reserved for the Easter period.
+Initially the cassata was a product of the great confectionary tradition of the Sicilian nuns and was reserved for the Easter period.

-“Tintu is cu nun mancia a cassata at Easter morning (Miserable who doesn't eat cassata on Easter morning), says an ancient saying of the island.la.
+“Tintu è cu nun mancia a cassata a matina ri Pasqua” (“Mean who doesn't eat cassata on Easter morning”), says an ancient saying of the island.

-And, in fact, whether it's Easter or Christmas, from Trapani to Syracuse, how to say no to this extraordinary triumph of sweetness
+And, indeed, whether it's Easter or Christmas, from Trapani to Syracuse, how can you say no to this extraordinary triumph of sweetness?